- Fear of not knowing what to say when you approach a woman.

 Another type of wart-like viral infection is molluscum contagiosum.
 (It's not as scary as its name sounds!)
 Like warts, it can be transmitted through scratching and sexual contact.

-stretch marks are pretty common in most teens.
+Fine white or purplish lines on the skin called stretch marks are pretty common in most teens.
 Stretch marks are formed when the tissue under your skin is pulled by rapid growth or stretching, like during puberty.
 Stretch marks usually fade on their own over time.
 Talk to a dermatologist if you're concerned about them.

 Because our skin is the most visible reflection of what's going on in our bodies, people equate healthy skin with beauty.
 But healthy skin is about more than just good looks; it's essential to our survival.
 So keep your skin glowing with the right skin care techniques and by eating well and getting lots of exercise.